usdoj-crt/crt-portal/README.md

 If you have a a reason why a line of code shouldn't apply flake8 you can add `# noqa`, but try to use that sparingly.

+## Browser targeting

+We aim to test against Interent Explorer 11 and Google Chrome on a regular basis, and test against Safari and Firefox on an occasional basis.

 ## cloud.gov set up
 You only need to get the services stood up and configure the S3 bucket once.